The Perfect Pair Dolphin Trilogy Anti-captivity Book Series

 The credits of David C Holroyd (stage name David Capello), the first trainer to graduate from the South Elmsall facility:

-• Opened onstage the premiere dolphin show at Knowsley Safari Park Dolphinarium with a young Duchess and Herb’e.
+• Opened onstage the premier dolphin show at Knowsley Safari Park Dolphinarium with a young Duchess and Herb’e.

-• Opened onstage the premiere dolphin show at Woburn Abbey Safari Park Dolphinarium with Bonnie and Clyde.
+• Opened onstage the premier dolphin show at Woburn Abbey Safari Park Dolphinarium with Bonnie and Clyde.

 • Performed onstage the Royal Show at Woburn Abbey Safari Park Dolphinarium, exclusively for the Duke of Bedford, his titled guests and selected members of the press.